craignicholson/docker-quickstart/cheetsheet.md

 ## Registry Stuff

 > docker pull registry
-Runs on port 5000, uses TLS to help u setup private registry
+Runs on port 5000, uses TLS to help you setup private registry

 ## Remove a Node from cluster